sparksuite/react-accessible-dropdown-menu-hook/README.md

 ## Local development

-To prep your just cloned, or just cleaned repository for local development, run `yarn dev`.
+To prep a just-cloned or just-cleaned repository for local development, run `yarn dev`.

 To test the whole project, run `yarn test`.

-To run the demo website locally, `cd ./demo && yarn start`.
+To run the demo website locally, run `cd ./demo && yarn start`.

-To format the code, run `yarn format` at either the project root or within the demo directory.
+To format the code, run `yarn format` at either the project root or within the `./demo` directory.

+To clean the repository (removes any programmatically generated files), run `yarn clean`.